-U.S. EXIM Bank financing, along with DFC and USTDA programs, are available to U.S. suppliers in priority areas such as telecommunications and renewable energy.
-The EBRD and the World Bank/International Bank for Reconstruction and Development continue to fund major projects in Turkey.
-In April 2016, Turkey and EXIM Bank signed a co-financing agreement for projects in third countries.
-EXIM Bank recently declared that it can be the prime ECA if the main contractor is a U.S. firm, including those Turkish contractor firms which have subsidiaries in the United States.
-The EXIM Bank can co-finance projects with up to three other ECAs.
+The EBRD and the World Bank/International Bank for Reconstruction and Development continue to fund major projects in Türkiye.
+In April 2016, Türkiye and EXIM Bank signed a co-financing agreement for projects in third countries.
+EXIM Bank can be the prime ECA if the main contractor is a U.S. firm, including those Turkish contractor firms with subsidiaries in the United States.
+EXIM Bank can co-finance projects with up to three other ECAs.

 Multilateral Development Banks and Financing Government Sales

 Price, payment terms, and financing are significant factors when it comes to winning government contracts.
-Many governments finance public works projects by borrowing from Multilateral Development Banks (MDB).
+Many governments finance public works projects using Multilateral Development Banks (MDB).
 The U.S. Department of Commerce’s ITA has a Foreign Commercial Service Officer stationed at the EBRD and the World Bank who can assist U.S. companies seeking project financing through MDBs.
-EBRD, the World Bank, and the IFC (International Finance Corporation) are active in Turkey.
+EBRD, the World Bank, and the IFC (International Finance Corporation) are active in Türkiye.